Employee Satisfaction KPIs

 Regardless of how you look at satisfaction, there is no doubt that the concept is complex.
 The good news is that there are established metrics that can gauge the various nuances of employee satisfaction and all its facets.
 These metrics are trackable and actionable, making them a great place to start when setting employee satisfaction KPIs.
 Their measurable nature also makes them great for conducting an initial employee satisfaction audit so that you can understand how you are currently performing generally and in specific areas.
 Understanding and improving these key areas not only helps create a better working environment - which leads to happier and more productive employees - but it also has a positive impact on your employer brand through an inside-out approach.
 The latter can ease recruitment efforts through increased brand awareness among candidates, which can prove to be a significant advantage in the hunt for scarce talent.

 But before you jump into the KPIs, there are some key questions you should ask yourself.
 For example, is your organization prepared to act on these results?
 Is your survey constructed in a way that ensures reliability and validity?
 How likely are employees to actually respond?
 Think about additional potential obstacles to your data collection and how you can overcome them.
-To help you get started, check out this article to learn more about common issues when administering surveys and how to overcome them.

 Lastly, it is important to remember that satisfaction is not solved by a few one-off initiatives.
 Therefore, your organization will need to continuously dedicate sufficient time and resources to tackle employee satisfaction head-on.